 - Minimum age: People under 21 years of age are prohibited from being present in an area where sports wagering is being conducted

 The NCAA Won’t Be Happy About This

-A recent Legal Sports Report post on the topic brings up an interesting point in noting that Indiana is home to the NCAA and is strongly opposed to any bill that includes legal betting on college sports.
+It’s an interesting point in noting that Indiana is home to the NCAA and is strongly opposed to any bill that includes legal betting on college sports.
 The NCAA also holds considerable sway in the state, what with its headquarters being just about a mile down the road from the Indiana capitol building

 If it chooses, the NCAA can raise quite a stink in its home state just by threatening to move events away from Indiana.
 The 2021 college basketball Final Four and 2022 College Football Playoff National Championship, for example, could both be used by the NCAA as leverage in any negotiations with state lawmakers.